Self-Care: 12 Ways to Take Better Care of Yourself

 7. Take a self-care break by getting outside.

-Spending time outside can help you reduce stress, lower your blood pressure, and be more mindful.
+Spending time outside can help you reduce stress, lower your blood pressure, and live in the moment.
 Studies have even shown that getting outside can help reduce fatigue, making it a great way to overcome symptoms of depression or burnout.
 Getting outside can also help you sleep better at night, especially if you do some physical activity, like gardening, hiking, or walking while you are outside.

 8. Let a pet help you with your self-care.

 Pets can bring a boost to our lives.
 From giving unconditional love to providing companionship, pets can be hugely beneficial for our self-care.
 Dogs especially can help reduce stress and feelings of anxiety and can even lower blood pressure.
 In fact, many people who suffer from disorders like PTSD have benefited from working daily with animals, which is why service dogs have become so helpful for these individuals.